Nisasoylu/BERT2OME/README.md

 - S. cerevisiae Dataset
 - M. musculus Dataset

-Last 3 datasets can be downloaded from the following website: http://lab.malab.cn/~acy/PTM_data/RNADataset.html
+Last 3 datasets can be also downloaded from the following website: http://lab.malab.cn/~acy/PTM_data/RNADataset.html

 We used one of the well-known transformer base model BERT, for converting given RNA sequences into vector embeddings format.